connervieira/Phantom/README.md

 ### Disabled Bindings

 Vanilla OpenALPR has support for several different programming languages.
-While useful is many cases, these libraries add quite a bit of complexity, so Phantom removes them in favor of a more general support structure.
+While useful in many cases, these libraries add quite a bit of complexity, so Phantom removes them in favor of a more general support structure.

 ### Video Transparency